 The Food and Water Watch report also determined that bottled water can be around 2,000 times more expensive than tap water.
 A gallon of single-use bottled water can cost $9.50 total, compared to less than half a cent per gallon of tap water.

 - Ditching bottled water can save you hundreds to thousands of dollars per year.

 Using filtered tap water isn’t just a win for the environment — it’s a win for your wallet.
 Depending on your family’s size and your daily water consumption, you’re looking at plenty of savings.

-If you drink 64 fluid ounces of water a year, that translates to approximately 175 gallons of water.
-At the rate in the above fact, you would save more than $1,600 per year if you went from only drinking bottled water to only drinking tap water.
+If you drink 64 fluid ounces of water a day for a year, that translates to approximately 175 gallons of water.
+At the rate listed above, you would save more than $1,600 per year if you went from only drinking bottled water to only drinking tap water.